Variable Stars Overview

 ): Pulsating yellow super giant stars.
 That have periods from 1 to 70 days, and changes in brightness of up to 2 magnitudes.
 Most Cepheids pulsate with clockwork like regularity.

-Semi Regular (SR): Giant pulsating stars, that can change in visual brightness by 1 or 2 magnitudes.
+Semi Regular (SR): Giant pulsating stars (mostly red), that can change in visual brightness by 1 or 2 magnitudes.

 Periods can range from a few months to several years.
 Sometimes the period is ill defined when little change appears to take place, or when the star starts to show more than one period range.

-RV Tauri (RV Tau): Pulsating super giant stars, that display an alternating deep and shallow minima.
-They can vary by 3 or 4 magnitudes in brightness, and the period of the primary minima varies from 30 to 150 days.
+RV Tauri (RV Tau): Pulsating super giant stars, that (usually) display alternating deep and shallow minima.
+They can vary by up to 3 or 4 magnitudes in brightness.
+Some show periods as short as 30 days ; others as long as 150 days.

 Irregular (I): Pulsating stars that show little or no trace of periodic variation.